 - Washington ($15.33)

 Prepare to be blown away — a gram of cannabis flower runs an average of $4.90 in Washington, according to the Headset data.
 Meanwhile, one Canadian paid $56 for a gram of Blue Dream.
 What’s the solution, here?
 What can marijuana enthusiasts do to cheat the system a little bit?
-Here’s our two cents: stop buying individual flower and grow your own marijuana at home with our high-quality seeds!
+Here are our two cents: stop buying individual flower and grow your own marijuana at home with our high-quality seeds!

-Our second most-popular strain is Blueberry CBD.
+Our second-most-popular strain is Blueberry CBD.
 For $99.99, you can buy a 10-pack of seeds.
 That’s approximately two dispensary visits for our previously mentioned Canadian shopper.
 If one marijuana plant produces $200 worth of weed, imagine what 10 plants can do!
 That’s TWO THOUSAND DOLLARS.
 Need we say more?
 Save your money at dispensaries, skip marijuana flower, and go with marijuana seeds instead.

 2 thoughts on “How Much Do Weed Seeds Cost?”